Market Observations & Portfolio Commentary

 Key Performance Takeaways

-• The London Company Income Equity portfolio returned 2.1% gross (2.0% net) during the quarter vs. an 8.6% increase in the Russell 1000 Index.
-Both sector allocation and stock selection were headwinds to relative performance.
+The London Company Income Equity portfolio declined 1.4% (-1.6% net) during the quarter vs. a 2.4% increase in the Russell 1000 Index.
+Both stock selection and sector exposure were headwinds to relative performance.

 Top 3 Contributors to Relative Performance